Updated: Mar 18

 Tip 1 – Ensure that your Financial Management (FM) and Business Strategy and Technology (BST) knowledge is at the same level as when you passed those exams

-SBM examines FM, BST, Financial Reporting (FR), Assurance and Ethics.
+SBM examines FM, BST, Data Analysis, Financial Reporting (FR), Assurance and Ethics.
 In terms of technical difficulty, the FM aspects of the paper aren’t much harder than Professional Level, whereas the FR content is the same as CR.
 Therefore, it is strongly advised that your preparation begins with re-learning the technical content from FM and the data analysis skills from BST.

 As we consider this to be such a fundamental part of SBM preparation, we provide all our SBM students with access to our FM tutorials and BST exam technique masterclasses.
 Our experience is that students who complete this preparatory work find the advanced SBM content much easier to understand and apply.
 This then enables them to focus on exam technique from an earlier stage which leads them to higher marks.